Adolphe Gesché: Biography

 Born in Brussels to Catholic parents who were open to ideas of plurality, Gesché went to school at the Collège Saint-Pierre in Uccle.
-At 18, he enrolled at Saint-Louis University in Brussels where he obtained a degree in Philosophy and Arts two years later.
+At 18, he enrolled at Saint-Louis University in Brussels, where he obtained a degree in Philosophy and Arts two years later.
 In 1949, after having completed his military service, he decided to take holy orders.
 He studied for a bachelor's degree in Classical Philology at the Catholic University of Louvain which, from 1951 onwards, became intermingled with his studies in theology at the Seminary of Malines.
 Ordained priest in 1955, he continued his studies in theology at Louvain and finally earned a doctorate and was conferred the title of "maître-agrégé" in Theology (1962).
 He then took up a career in teaching, first at the Seminary of Malines (1962–1969), and then at the Catholic University of Louvain where he was elected a full professor in 1969.
 He was the founding member of the managing committee of the Revue théologique de Louvain (1970).

 The figure of this emeritus professor remains as one of the most influential ones of the Theology faculty of Louvain-la-Neuve, marked by his supervision of generations of students from Europe, America, and Africa.
-Aware of the position of Christianity in the modern world and the negative connotation of professing faith in God, he chose to dedicate his entire career in formulating and in helping to understand the rapport between faith and contemporary culture in the best possible terms.
+Aware of the position of Christianity in the modern world and the negative connotation of professing faith in God, he dedicated his entire career in formulating and in helping to understand the rapport between faith and contemporary culture in the best possible terms.
 His most significant writings encompassing a wide array of subjects were put together for the most part in the collection Dieu pour penser.
 The biannual symposium ("Colloque Gesché") which he instituted, from 1991 onwards in Louvain-la-Neuve in collaboration with Paul Scolas, aims to create a space for dialogue between Theology and other domains.